kanishka-linux/vinanti/README.md

                     vnt.get(urls) # right way

-                    # Following is an inefficine way to process large number of requests
+                    # Following is an inefficient way to process large number of requests

                     for url in urls: # Inefficient way vnt.get(url) # to fetch resources